SohamRatnaparkhi/BTD_Web/README.md

 # BTD_Web
-This is a web app that run in integration with [`this repo.`](https://github.com/SohamRatnaparkhi/BrainTumorDetection) This is Flask app.
+This is a web app that run in integration with [`this repo.`](https://github.com/SohamRatnaparkhi/BrainTumorDetection) This is `Flask app`.
+Its `Docker Image` is available as well.

-## Run the following commands int the terminal to use this app locally.
+## Run the following commands in the terminal to use this app locally.
 - [Install `git`](https://git-scm.com/downloads)
 - [Python3](https://www.python.org/downloads/)